 As the premier meteor shower of the year we expect many to be seen.
 The Moon will be after Full and towards Last Quarter and so the sky will not be as dark as it can be, but this will have no impact on the brighter ones.
 In addition it's likely one of more telescopes will be in use for general viewing as well during the night.

 Perseids Meteor Shower - Fri 10th - Sun 12th August 2018

 Single meteor taken from Kenley, facing north towards London.
 1:08 am, 14th Dec 2009.

 Please see this page for information about visiting, especially on facilities and parking.

-In addition to looking up at the sky and seeing these meteors, one of our members used his Radio Astronomy equipment to detect them, where inside the clubhouse a computer displayed of their effect on radio waves and complete with sounds.
+In addition to looking up at the sky and seeing these meteors we'll be using Radio Astronomy equipment to detect them, where inside the clubhouse a computer will show a display of their effect on radio waves, complete with sound.
 An advantage of this method is that it works regardless of clouds.

 Weather on the night: too soon to say at this time, it’ll be best to use your favourite forecaster to check closer to the time.